Sir Henry Wilson, 1st Baronet: Sub Chief of Staff, BEF: deployment

 Wilson, French and Murray crossed to France on 14 August.
 Wilson was sceptical of the German invasion of Belgium, feeling that it would be diverted to meet the French thrusts into Lorraine and the Ardennes.
-Reconnoitring the area with Harper in August 1913, Wilson had wanted to deploy the BEF just east of Namur.
+Reconnoitring the area with George Harper in August 1913, Wilson had wanted to deploy the BEF just east of Namur.
 Although Wilson's prediction of the German advance was less prescient than Kitchener's, had this been done, it is possible that Anglo-French forces could have attacked north, threatening to cut off the German Armies moving westwards north of the Meuse.

-Like other British commanders Wilson, at first, underestimated the size of German forces opposite the BEF, although Terraine and Holmes are very critical of the advice which Wilson was giving Sir John on 22 August, encouraging further BEF advances and "calculating" that the BEF was faced only by one German corps and a cavalry division, although Macdonogh was providing more realistic estimates.
-Wilson even issued a rebuke to the Cavalry Division for reporting that strong German forces were heading on Mons from Brussels, claiming that they were mistaken and only German cavalry and Jaegers were in front of them.
+Like other British commanders Wilson, at first, underestimated the size of German forces opposite the BEF, although Terraine and Richard Holmes are very critical of the advice which Wilson was giving Sir John on 22 August, encouraging further BEF advances and "calculating" that the BEF was faced only by one German corps and a cavalry division.
+Wilson even issued a rebuke to the Cavalry Division for reporting that strong German forces were heading on Mons from Brussels, claiming that they were mistaken.